 In consideration for the license rights, DEKK-Tec is entitled to receive payments upon achieving certain milestones in varying amounts which on a cumulative basis may total \$4.0 million.
 Of the aggregate milestone payments, most will be creditable against future royalty payments as referenced below.
 The Company expensed a \$100 thousand milestone payment upon achieving Phase 2 milestones during the year ended December 31, 2006.
 Additionally, in 2004 the Company issued DEKK-Tec an option to purchase 27,616 shares of the Company's common stock for \$0.02 per share.
-Upon the execution of the license agreement, 6,904 shares vested and were subsequently exercised in 2005.
-The remaining options will vest upon certain milestone events, culminating with final FDA approval of the first NDA submitted by the Company (or by its sublicensee) for palifosfamide.
-DEKK-Tec is entitled to receive single digit percentage royalty payments on the sales of palifosfamide should it be approved for commercial sale.
-On March 16, 2010, the Company expensed a \$100 thousand milestone payment and 6,904 stock options became vested upon achieving Phase 3 milestones.
+Upon the execution of the license agreement, 6,904 shares vested and were subsequently exercised in 2005 and the remaining options will vest upon certain milestone events, culminating with final FDA approval of the first NDA submitted by the Company (or by its sublicensee) for palifosfamide.
+DEKK-Tec is entitled to receive single-digit percentage royalty payments on the sales of palifosfamide should it be approved for commercial sale.
+There were no payments made during 2009.
+On March 16, 2010, the Company expensed a \$100 thousand milestone payment upon receiving a United States Patent for palifosfamide.
+In December 2010, the Company expensed a \$300 thousand milestone payment and vested 6,904 stock options upon achieving Phase 3 milestones.
+These options were subsequently exercised in 2011.
 The Company's obligation to pay royalties will terminate on a country-by-country basis upon the expiration of all valid claims of patents in such country covering licensed product, subject to earlier termination in the event of defaults by the parties under the license agreement.
-No milestones under the license agreement were reached or expensed during the six months ended June 30, 2011.
+No milestones under the license agreement were reached or expensed for the three months ended March 31, 2012.